The Xbox Live Creators Program enabled all game developers (not just professional game publishers) to publish games to Xbox One consoles.

 Intake and Definition

-Increase Xbox Live users and quality ID@Xbox signups & games while limiting developer confusion, keeping support costs low, and increasing revenue.
-And make good on a previous GDC promise.
+Increase Xbox Live content available on Windows 10 and Xbox One in order to increase monthly active users and drive ID@Xbox signups.
+Additionally, limit developer confusion, keep support costs low, increase revenue, and subsequently make good on a previous year's GDC promise.

 Publish and sell games on Xbox One consoles and get free Xbox Live functionality and exposure.